German Economy Takes a Staggering Hit

 Like countries around the world, the German government has taken drastic steps to stem the spread of the virus, keeping millions of people at home, closing schools and shops and shutting down factories.

-Berlin has unveiled an eye-watering 1.1 trillion euro ($1.3 trillion) rescue package to cushion the blow for companies and employees, even suspending a constitutional balanced-budget rule to ramp up its response.
+Berlin has unveiled an eye-watering $1.3 trillion rescue package to cushion the blow for companies and employees, even suspending a constitutional balanced-budget rule to ramp up its response.

 With a population one-fourth the size of the United States’, Germany’s economic stimulus is more than twice as much as the package recently passed by the U.S. Congress, on a per capita basis.